voxpupuli/puppet-nfs/REFERENCE.md

 Data type: `Stdlib::Absolutepath`

-String.
 It defines the location of the file with the idmapd settings.

 Default value: `$nfs::params::idmapd_file`